nextzen/lrm-mapzen/README.md

 Extends [Leaflet Routing Machine](https://github.com/perliedman/leaflet-routing-machine) with support for [GraphHopper](https://graphhopper.com/).

+Some brief instructions follow below, but the [Leaflet Routing Machine tutorial on alternative routers](http://www.liedman.net/leaflet-routing-machine/tutorials/alternative-routers/) is recommended.

 ## Installing

 Go to the [download page](http://www.liedman.net/lrm-graphhopper/download/) to get the script to include in your page.
 Put the script after Leaflet and Leaflet Routing Machine has been loaded.